user-simon/asciify/README.md

 asciify [input file] [output file] [downsampling] [supersampling]
 ```

 After running the program, the generated text will be saved to the specified `output file` path.
+Generally I'd recommend playing around with the downsampling and supersampling for a bit to get the desired effect.

 ## Notes
 Not all fonts are created equal.
 The ["pixel characters" that I have decided on using](https://github.com/usercynical/asciify/blob/main/main.cpp#L11) were "tuned" using Consolas, as such  there could be other fonts in which the order of the characters should be different, though it seems to works well enough for most (read: all) monospaced fonts that I have tried.